BCIA Policies and Procedures

 8. The arbitrator is bound in making the award and his or her other determinations by the PSEP as the PSEP may be amended from time to time and by these policies and procedures.
 The arbitrator shall have no power or authority to act or refrain from acting in any manner that is inconsistent in any respect with either the PSEP as so amended or these policies and procedures.
 The foregoing two sentences control over the other policies and procedures as they relate toarbitration or other redress by an applicant.

 BCIA policies/guidelines, fees, and deadlines are subject to change without notice.
 BCIA has the prerogative to establish and reverse policies and procedures, including fees and dates for certification and recertification, as deemed appropriate without notice.
 It is the candidate’s responsibility to stay current on any changes by maintaining regular contact with the BCIA Office.

-Fees may be paid in US funds by check, money order, or credit card.
-In order to protect you, please submit credit card information on a separate paper or you may call us and provide the information by phone.
+Fees may be paid in US funds by check, money order, or credit card using our online links.
+In order to protect you, please use our online payment links.

 $295 for non-affiliated professionals

 $195 to file an application, valid for 2 years, if you are currently BCIA-certified in biofeedback